 This drink is so good and so easy.
-Just add an ounce of Strawberry Lavender simple syrup to a champagne flute and top with sparkling wine (or champagne).
-Check out the video below to see him make it.
+Just add an ounce of Strawberry Lavender simple syrup to a champagne flute and top with sparkling wine (or sparkling water).
+The video below shows my husband making the cocktail if you want to see him in action.

 If you want to make your own strawberry lavender syrup, tie a handful of culinary lavender in a cheesecloth bag, place it in a pot that has equal parts of strawberry juice and sugar and bring to a boil.
 Turn the heat off after it comes to a boil and let the lavender steep into the syrup for 20 minutes to a couple of hours.
 Strain and bottle up.